Derin Young: Biography

 Derin Young was raised in New York City.
 Young has produced content for Black Art In America, Columbus Museum, Crystal Bridges Museum of American Art, Bentonville, AR, De La Cruz Collection, Miami, FL and Institute Contemporary Art (ICA) San Diego, CA among numerous other organizations.
 Derin was featured as part of the Rodeo Caldonia High Fidelity Performance Theater in the exhibition, We Wanted A Revolution : Black Radical Women Artists 1950 - 1985 (from 2017 - 2018 — Brooklyn Museum, California African American Museum, ICA Boston).
 As a vocalist and songwriter, Young has worked alongside such artists as Baba Olatunji, Lenny Kravitz with Vanessa Paradis, Living Colour, M.C.
 Solaar and many more.
 In 2021, Young was acknowledged for best sound design by WT FRINGE Women's Theatre Festival for the play "Life Before Reconstruction" by Alva Rogers.
-Derin is currently working on cultural programming and is the Curator and Producer for the Street Level performance series at Oceanside Museum of Art (OMA) in Southern California.
-Derin also produces and hosts an arts and education Podcast called the audioPERKULATOR®.
+Derin works as a cultural programmer and producer.
+Young, curated and produced the Street Level performance series at Oceanside Museum of Art (OMA) in Southern California.
+Derin is currently an events producer at the Institute of Contemporary Art in San Diego and is the creator of an arts and education Podcast called the audioPERKULATOR®.